A Roller Coaster Ride

 While my mom never ceased to fulfil my destiny.

-With me, my sisters always play
+With me, my sisters would play

 When I was bored and yawning away

-They had amused me with various items
+They tried amusing me with various items

 Stealing their dolls was a habit of mine